Mark-Clegg/ElfCube-KiCadCardTemplate/README.md

-# Elf-Cube Template
+# Elf-Cube - Template

-KiCad Template for Elf-Cube expansion cards.
-Copy the Elf-Cube folder to your KiCad templates folder (~/Documents/KiCad/template
+Simple retro computer based on the 1802 series of processors.

+This is a KiCad template for designing new cards for the ElfCube system.
+It includes the base 100mm square board with the 40 pin backplane connector.